-Monday Cloudy.
-Slight (20%) chance of a shower in the east this morning.
-Near zero chance of rain elsewhere.
-Light winds becoming SW 15 to 20 km/h in the late afternoon then becoming light in the evening.
-Daytime maximum temperatures between 17 and 20.
+Wednesday Cloudy.
+Slight (30%) chance of a shower in the southwest, near zero chance elsewhere.
+Light winds becoming SW 15 to 20 km/h in the early afternoon then becoming light in the late afternoon.

 Thursday Mostly sunny.
-Medium (40%) chance of showers near the south coast in the afternoon and evening.
-Light winds becoming W 15 to 25 km/h during the day then becoming light during the evening.
+Slight (20%) chance of a shower near the south coast.
+Light winds becoming SE/SW 15 to 20 km/h during the afternoon then tending SE during the evening.

 - observations list type